1. Am I eligible for the OPSRP disability program?

-You must report unemployment benefits received to PERS and report your disability retirement allowance received from PERS to the Employment Department.
+You must report unemployment benefits received to PERS and report your disability benefit received from PERS to the Employment Department.

 21. If I am approved for the OPSRP Disability Program, can I request a distribution of my IAP account?

-22. What if I am not regular retirement age?
+22. What if I am not eligible for early retirement?